 We think our technical advisory team is exceptionally talented in generating “out of the box” modern geological concepts in un(der)recognized mineral belts.
 As we tend to stay away from “the shadow of the headframe” we have not experienced much competition for exploration licenses resulting in very budget friendly exploration programs over vast areas.

 All of our companies are basically going through the same process:

 We are strongly monitoring every exploration phase, this enables us to kill a project early on if exploration results do not warrant further investments or other problems arise.
 Keeping the costs of failure relatively low.

 We also aim to minimize other risks, i.e. geopolitical risks, as grassroots exploration is already very risky by itself.
 We fully expect most conceptual projects we fund will fail, but this should be offset by the projects in which we realize viable advanced exploration targets.

 Furthermore we intend to involve accredited co-investors to act as a reality check for the attractiveness of the investment proposition and lower the financial risk of the fund.

 Nonetheless we recognize the risks of grass-roots exploration programs and as such it is of vital importance to spread the exploration risk over an extensive array of projects as the odds of success are relatively low.
-Currently we have four active exploration programs ongoing on different projects with a few more pending.
-See the portfolio page for an overview of the current active companies.
+Click on this link for an overview of the current active companies.